anhaidgroup/sparkly/README.md

 The requirements file will install pyspark with pip but any installation can be used as long as version 3.1.2 or greater is used.

-## Running Sparkly
+## Tutorials

 Examples of how to use sparkly are provided under the `examples` directory in this repo.
-See these examples for usage.
+Additionally, we have a provided scripts for running Sparkly-Manual and Sparkly-Auto from the paper under the `experiments` directory.

 ## How It Works